 |Addresses an older guy||오빠 (o ‘ppa)||형 (hyeong)|

 You’d probably have heard these expressions being used numerous times before in variety shows and dramas before so you should be quite familiar with them already.

 I do hope you will find these tips useful when you travel or study in Korean.
 Please feel free to leave a comment below if there are any topics of interest that you want me to cover.
-Subscribe to be notified of the latest useful Korean language learning tips and practical advice.
 Have fun learning Korean!